Coaching Styles and Methods

 Brian Grasso examines the various styles of coaching.

 Unfortunately, optimal learning does not occur in any of these ways.
-These aforementioned theories fail on several levels:
+These theories, as mentioned earlier, fail on several levels:

 The Perceiving Phase

 During this phase, an athlete is attempting to establish what is happening and distinguish what information is applicable or valid.
-For example, a basketball player just received the ball and must now decipher a series of factors including the position of both teammates and opponents on the court, the player's own position as it relates to the rest of the players as well as the basket and the stage of the game in relation to the score.
-Proficient players are able to sort through the key information quickly and separate it from another stimulus.
+For example, a basketball player just received the ball and must now decipher a series of factors including the position of both teammates and opponents on the court, the player's position as it relates to the rest of the players as well as the basket and the stage of the game to the score.
+Proficient players can sort through the key information quickly and separate it from another stimulus.

 The Deciding Phase